Black Cats and Bad Luck

 That said, Egyptians liked to sacrifice things and sadly cats (and people *gulp*) may sometimes have been part of that.
 Mummified cats have been discovered in temples to Bastet and my suspicion is that these cats may not have met a natural end.
 Bastet was depicted as being a black cat or having a cat’s head on a woman’s body so while cats were literally worshiped in ancient Egypt, they may have also been sacrificed en masse.

 That said, that may not have necessarily been the case as it was also super illegal to kill a cat according to Egyptian law.
 At some points in history, it would even result in your own death even if the cat was killed accidentally.
+Can you imagine what the Egyptians would do to us if they found out that we still let cats get declawed?!

 Thankfully, our cat worship today is mostly limited to the endless stream of cat pictures/videos/artwork that fills up certain corners of the internet and we did away with the human sacrifice thing.
 Hopefully, as people begin to understand where the negative associations black cats still have came from, they’ll realize how silly they are.
 People will learn to recognize how magical black cats can be, no witches are required!